jonaskowalczyk/ElinkxTask/README.md

 For finding one customer by their ID: ../api/Customers/"ID" (with no quotation marks) For adding new customer: /api/Customers

-To make this works, you have to add one header: Content-Type and Value: application/json to it.
+To make this works, you have to add one header: Content-Type and Value: application/json into it.
 Then you can just write down the information of your customer.
 Data has to be in JSON format.

 You can use this for instance: